9x20 Tool Post Grinder

 grinding.

-Cover ways to protect the ways from grinding dust.
+Cover lathe bed ways to protect them from gritty

 Air micro grinder manual.